Greek Americans: Early history

 The first Greek to ever set foot in America was Johan Griego (lit.
 'John the Greek'), in 1492.
 He was a member of Christopher Columbus's first expedition.
 At least two other Greeks followed soon after; they were brothers who sailed with Columbus in his second (1493) and third (1498) expeditions.
 Spanish and English historians mention three Greeks who sailed with Ferdinand Magellan in 1520 on his voyage to Patagonia.
 Their names are listed as: Nikolao, Ioanni, and Mattheo.

 Another Greek, Don Doroteo Teodoro, was a sailor who landed in Boca Ciega Bay at the Jungle Prada site in present-day St. Petersburg, Florida with the Narváez expedition in 1528.
 He was instrumental in building the rafts that the expedition survivors built and sailed from present-day St. Mark's River in Florida until they were shipwrecked near Galveston Island, Texas.
 Teodoro had been captured by natives as they sailed along the Gulf coast shoreline toward the west, and was never seen again.
 He was presumably killed by the natives.
 Don Doroteo Teodoro is regarded as the first Greek to have set foot on soil which is today part of the United States.
 Pedro de Candia (lit.
 'Petros the Cretan', a Greek adventurer and soldier from Crete, is known for being a lieutenant of Francisco Pizarro who conquered the empire of Peru and founded the city of Lima.

-When Francis Drake reached Valparaiso, Chile in 1578 he found there a Greek pilot, whose name was Ioannis. loannis acted as Drake's pilot as far as Lima, Peru.
+When Francis Drake reached Valparaíso, Chile, in 1578 he found there a Greek pilot, whose name was Ioannis. loannis acted as Drake's pilot as far as Lima, Peru.
 Ten years later, Thomas Cavendish met a Greek pilot by the name of Georgio, who knew the waters of Chile.
 Both of these Greek pilots must have been in the area for many years in order to have sufficient knowledge of the waters to act as pilots for visiting ships.